TJMoffitt/ABCpyScoringRules/SphinxDocs/docs/source/features.rst

             Simulates likely parameter values for the user-defined model given observed values.

             :param observations: List of observations for which model parameters should be inferred.
-            :param n_samples: Number of posterior samples to generate post burn-in.
+            :param n_samples: Number of posterior parameter samples to generate post burn-in.
             :param n_samples_per_param: Number of samples generated for each iteration of the algorithm.
             :param burnin: The number of initial sampled parameters that should be discarded as their accuracy might be low.
             :param step_size: Defines the size of the change for each step in the algorithm.
             :param iniPoint: Initial point for the simulation.
             :param w_val: Balances the trade-off between the scoring rule and the prior pdfs.
+Higher values give more weight to the scoring rule
             :param bounds: Bounds for the parameters.
             :param speedup_dummy: If True, speedup measures are applied.
             :param n_groups_correlated_randomness: Number of groups for correlated randomness.